squid-cache/squid-cache.github.io/SquidFaq/SystemWeirdnesses.rst

 We changed these here, and saw our average lookup times drop by up to an order of magnitude (~150msec for name-ip queries and ~1.5sec for ip-name queries, the latter still so high, I suspect, because more of these fail and timeout since they are not made so often and the entries are frequently non-existent anyway).

 === Tuning ===
-Have a look at [http://www.sean.de/Solaris/soltune.html Tuning your TCP/IP stack and more] by  Jens-S. Voeckler.
+Have a look at [[http://www.sean.de/Solaris/soltune.html|Tuning your TCP/IP stack and more]] by  Jens-S. Voeckler.

 === disk write error: (28) No space left on device === You might get this error even if your disk is not full, and is not out of inodes.
 Check your syslog logs (/var/adm/messages, normally) for messages like either of these: